Hold My Beer!

 Childless Cathedral

-Trish went on some short walks.
+Trish went on some short walks with me.
 I went on a few longer ones and some bike rides.

 She took some pics of the smaller things . .